Replace a leaky galvanized steel pipe

 Solder the brass half to the copper pipe, thread the steel half onto the galvanized steel pipe with Teflon tape, then join the two together tightly with the joining nut.

-It’s far easier to make a repair to steel pipe with copper than with galvanized steel pipe, because the galvanized calls for cutting threads on exact lengths of pipe.
+It’s far easier to make a repair to steel pipe with copper than with galvanized plumbing pipe, because the galvanized calls for cutting threads on exact lengths of pipe.
 But first, call your local plumbing inspector or water utility and ask for a pipe recommendation.
 The water in some regions is highly corrosive to copper, making plastic (CPVC or PEX) a better choice.

 Also be aware that directly joining two different types of metals, in this case, galvanized steel pipe and copper, can cause rapid corrosion at the joint (called dielectric corrosion).
 To limit this problem, make the steel/copper connections with special dielectric unions rather than with a regular coupling.
 This type of union separates the two metals with a rubber washer and plastic sleeve so they don’t actually touch each other.